 X14: one radio, two variants

-The X14 is offered in two flavours: the basic version with 128MB of flash memory and regular gimbals; and the X14S with 512MB and CNC gimbals.
+There are two versions of the X14: a basic version with 128MB of flash memory and regular gimbals; and an ’S’ version with 512MB of memory and CNC gimbals.
 The review unit is the ‘S’ version.

 In the box

 The X14S comes in a remarkably small box with the transmitter nestling in a plastic tray.
-Included in the package are:
+Included are:

 - X14S transmitter